Demographics of Minneapolis: Languages

-78.8% of the population speaks only English at home.
-Other languages spoken include Spanish (7.1%), Somali (3.7%), Hmong (2.2%), and Vietnamese (1.5%).
+The language landscape of Minneapolis is predominantly English-speaking, with 78.8% of the population using only English at home.
+Given that 8.4% speak English less than "very well", the city provides services in several other languages, including Spanish (spoken by 7.1%), Somali (3.7%), Hmong (2.2%), and American Sign Language.
 Other languages spoken by smaller percentages of the population include Oromo, Russian, Amharic, Chinese, and French.
-8.4% speak English less than "very well".
-These statistics are based on self-reported language use and may not capture all the languages spoken in Minneapolis.